ducduy0209/ducduy0209/README.md

 - 🔭 Passion in something ... (secret😊)
-- 💪 2021 Goals: Learn HTML CSS JS and some more if possible.
+- 💪 2022 Goals: Learn NodeJS, Express, Mongodb and some more if possible.
+Trying to get to work in the summer of 2022 💪
 - ⭐: Nothing is impossible 😅

 ### :zap: GitHub Stats